-Margot Freedman Alicks, managing shareholder, and co-founder of Broxterman Alicks McFarlane PC, brings years of experience in diverse legal issues to the firm, including family, corporate, and fiduciary law.
+Margot Freedman Alicks, co-founder of Broxterman Alicks McFarlane PC, director of talent and culture, and director of marketing brings years of experience in diverse legal issues to the firm, including family, corporate, and fiduciary law.

 For years after earning her law degree from William & Mary School of Law, Margot litigated various contract, fiduciary, and other commercial corporate issues with Richards, Layton & Finger, P.A. in the Delaware Court of Chancery and Delaware Supreme Court.
 Her corporate practice included expedited litigation regarding proposed mergers, acquisitions, tender offers, and implementation of defensive devices such as innovative “poison pills.”